zehdari/TeamGame/Documentation/Sprint5.md

 ## Notes
 - At this point, the game is very difficult to play without a controller.
 The intended controller for use is a gamecube controller, and other controllers have not been thoroughly tested, though they may still work.
 - Please see the Controls subpage for details on new controls.
+- The game is intended to play in fullscreen or windowed on a 1920x1080 monitor.
+Playing in fullscreen while zoomed out on larger monitors may cause the background to be small enough to see the edges.

 ---